cdl-geneseo/geneseo-dictionary/S/Struggle-Bus.md

 # Struggle Bus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Struggle Bus

 Created by  Unknown User (met10), last modified on Apr 28, 2015

 (noun)/(verb phrase) Most commonly used in the phrase &quot;riding the struggle bus&quot; it refers to having a difficult or stressful time.
 This could be completing multiple assignments, having to pull an all-nighter, or just having to deal with multiple issues within a short period of time.&quot;I'm really riding the struggle bus with exams this week&quot;  M. Turner S-Z 2015.